Built by a working author, for working authors

 Pay per book, not per language

-The planned paid unit is one book workspace.
-Your workspace keeps that book's dossier and memory so you can return later and run more languages with your own keys.
+The paid unit is one book workspace: $50, once.
+Your workspace keeps that book’s dossier and memory so you can return later and run more languages with your own keys.